 Sope Creek is an easy trail for the kids with much to explore.
-There is a man made lake called Sibley Pond, named for the people who owned the property before it became a National Recreation area, at the beginning of the sope creek trail, but don’t let the kids spend too much time here, there is a lot more to explore and even better water features farther down the trail.
+There is a man-made lake called Sibley Pond, named for the people who owned the property before it became part of the Chattahoochee River National Recreation Area.
+This is a fun area, and your kids may want to spend a lot of time here, but there are even more fun water features further along the trail.

 It wasn’t until they realized the creek was close by that they were drawn away from the castle like ruins.
 The creek has gorgeous rocks along the water and we had fun hiking the boulders.
 The boys tried skipping stones but it ended up that we just threw rocks into the water.

 There are places along the water where you can try crossing the creek on the rocks, but I wouldn’t recommend it with small kids.